 Continuing towards the port you will find the amazing Fresque des Québécois mural.
 This massive painting depicts the story of Quebec City.

 Day 2 – Waterfalls and the Birthplace of Francophones

 Although one could easily spend 3 days in Quebec City getting lost in its winding streets and exploring its many museums, there’s plenty to see and do beyond the city walls.
 Rent a car and enjoy some of the following nearby sites.

 When I think of Quebec City, Château Frontenac and the city walls come to mind.
 Waterfalls and canyons do not.
 This makes Canyon Sainte-Anne that much more enjoyable.

 Located just 42 km northeast of the city, visitors can enjoy a leisurely stroll through lush forests and a deep gorge.
 Along the way, you crisscross a river on several rope bridges over a cascading waterfall.

 Thrill-seekers can enjoy a ride over the gorge on the Air Cannon.
 I can only describe it as a hybrid couch/zip line and something that looks incredibly fun.
 Unfortunately on my visit, this attraction was closed due to the pandemic.
 Just another excuse to return!

-Note: Canyon Sainte-Anne is seasonal and open May to October.
+Note: Canyon Sainte-Anne is seasonal and open from May to October.
 Also, because of the pandemic, be sure to check ahead for operating hours.

-This large island in the middle of the St. Lawrence was one of the very first locations the French settled.
+This large island in the middle of St. Lawrence was one of the very first locations the French settled.
 As such, it’s known as the birthplace of Francophones.
 Locals embrace this heritage and it is well on display through its artisan shops and farms scattered around the island.

 Once over Pont de l’Île bridge, turn right on Chemin Royal for a leisurely loop around the island.